HsiangHung/SQL/zoo_SELECT_with_SELECT.md

 from world
 where gdp > (select max(gdp) from world where continent = 'Europe')
 ```
+The second solution implicitly rules out countries in Europe, since using '>'.

 #### Q7: Find the largest country (by area) in each continent, show the continent, the name and the area:
 ```SQL